-As with most things, there are not only good but bad sides of covered cat litter boxes.
+As with most things when it comes to cats, there are things to think about when deciding if a covered cat litter box is right for your cat.
 In this article, you are going to learn about the advantages and disadvantages of hooded cat litter boxes when compared to regular ones.

-- Scent is both the biggest advantage and the biggest disadvantage of hooded cat litter boxes simultaneously.
+This both the biggest advantage and the biggest disadvantage of litter box with a lid.
 Why?
-Because the hood traps odors and keeps them from spreading from the litter box.
-Thumbs up from humans, because the room smells less and the sight is more appealing.
-Thumbs down from cats, because the litter box still stinks, only the smell is trapped and concentrated inside their toilet.
-Have you been in a portable human toilet lately?
-It can be so bad that the cat decides to avoid his litter box and urinates on your carpet instead.
-Luckily, at least a twice-daily scooping of the litter may help to alleviate the problem.
+Because the hood traps odors and keeps them from smelling up the area.
+Thumbs up from we humans.
+The room smells less and the sight is more appealing.
+Thumbs down from your cat, because the litter box stinks.
+Worse, the smell is trapped and concentrated inside their toilet.
+Have you been in a portable toilet lately?
+Did you try to hold your breath while you were in there?
+It can be so bad that your cat may decide to avoid their litter box and pee on your carpet instead.
+Luckily, if you scoop at least twice a day, it may help to alleviate the problem.
 If you find that too troublesome, here’s how to make litter box cleaning easier.

-- Litter getting out of the box.
-One of the best advantages that covered litter boxes have is that the floor around them is clean.
+One of the advantages that covered cat litter box is that the floor around them is cleaner.
 If your cat is digging excessively, a covered box or one with high edges might be an answer to your misery.
+Keeping kitty litter in the litter box is a huge plus for you and your sanity.
 You will find more tips to reduce cat litter tracking here.

-- Long drying time.
-The hood will prevent air circulation and make the litter wet longer than without a cover.
-This, of course, is not a disturbance for us, cat owners.
-Unfortunately, the cat is the one who has to step inside a dirty, damp litter box, which, depending on his tolerance level, can vary from just displeasure to complete avoidance of the litter box.
+A hooded litter box will prevent air circulation and make the litter wet longer than without a cover.
+This is a plus for us cat owners.
+Unfortunately, your cat is the one who has to step inside a dirty, damp litter box.
+Depending on their tolerance level, their reaction can vary from just displeasure to complete avoidance of the litter box.

-- Ease of usage.
-Covered boxes are harder to use for both owners and cats.
-Instead of just scooping a regular box, you have to take off the lid, scoop, and securely fasten the lid back on.
+A covered litter box can be harder to use for both you and your cat.
+Instead of just scooping a regular box, you have to take off the lid, scoop, and fasten the lid back on.
 From your cat’s point of view, a covered box is harder to use, too.
 Most hooded boxes on the market are basically too small for cats.
-It may cause no problem for smaller individuals, but larger cats will find it hard to maintain their posture during elimination.
-Especially if an older cat develops back pain, his ability to eliminate in a covered box may become challenged.
+It may cause no problem for smaller cats, but larger cats will find it hard to maintain their posture while doing their business.
+Especially if you have an older cat with back pain.
+Their ability to eliminate in a covered litter box may become difficult.

-- Kids and dogs.
-Kids love playing in sand, and dogs are especially attracted to cat litter boxes because of scent and taste.
-Yuck!
-A cover is a great tool to avoid, or at least, limit this problem.
-The cover works great for kids and medium to large dogs, but is not very helpful for small ones.
-You will find more advice to keep kids and dogs out of litter boxes here.
+Kids love playing in sand, and dogs are especially attracted to cat litter boxes because of the scent and taste.
+Wait, what?
+Yes, your dog loves the smell and taste of what they think is “undigested food”.
+Gross right?
+A covered litter box is a great way to at least limit this problem.
+The cover works great for kids and medium to large dogs.
+These are not very helpful for dogs that are similar in size as your cat .
+You will find more advice to keep dogs out of litter boxes here.

 Yes, if there’s a cat peeing out of the litter box, we highly suggest that the cover be removed.
 In many cases, this action alone can stop the problem.
 However, whether your cat feels comfortable using hooded litter box depends on two things.
 You, and your cat.